 Snorkeling, join us for an amazing experience

-Cairns based liveaboard, Reef Encounter offer outstanding snorkeling packages.
+Cairns-based liveaboard, Reef Encounter offers outstanding snorkelling packages.

 Reef Encounter has 21 staterooms all with private bathrooms and large picture windows looking over the Great Barrier Reef.

 Serviced daily by her sister boat, Reef Experience, Reef Encounter

 offers great flexibility for her clients allowing them to join her trip on the day that suits them best and stay for as long as they like

 Two great accommodation options onboard stateroom packages or upgrade to one of the VIP package Top Deck Club for guests who enjoy a bit more pampering.

 There are so many great benefits of doing a liveaboard for snorkelers it means you can jump in for a snorkel several times of the day and there is always lots of marine life activity for you to watch its a great idea to make sure you slip, slop and slap on some sunscreen or better still wear a wetsuit its very easy to plan to jump in for a quick snorkel and find an amazing blue spotted lagoon ray that is totally mesmerising and before you know it you are burnt to a crisp .

 Snorkeling as a sport or even as a physical exercise gets very little noticed in many parts of the world.
 A part of the reason is that it is so easy to learn the basics